gvwilson/js-vs-ds/README.md

-# JavaScript versus Data Science
+# JavaScript for Data Science

-An introduction to JavaScript for data scientists.
+This project has moved to <https://github.com/software-tools-in-javascript/js4ds>.